B0B36JUL-FinalProjects-2024/Project_draholeo/README.md

     where:
     - `PlanningSpace.dim` is the dimension of the configuration space
     - `PlanningSpace.limits` is (dim, 2) matrix with [min, max] for each dimension
-    - `PlanningSpace.collision_check` is a predicate function, which takes a configuration (dim-dimensional vector) as input and returns True if it collides with obstacles
+    - `PlanningSpace.collision_check` is a user-defined function that takes a configuration (a dim-dimensional vector) as input and returns `true` if the configuration is in collision with an obstacle, otherwise `false`
-    - `PlanningSpace.collision_resolution` is the distance, for which collision is checked during planning
+    - `PlanningSpace.collision_resolution` defines the resolution at which the planner checks for collisions along a path (smaller values result in finer collision checks but may slow down planning)

 2. Select your favorite planner